VincentPiegsa/AndyWarholMosaic/README.md

 2. OpenCV (python -m pip install opencv-python)

 ## Instructions
 Navigate to the app directory and start the terminal.
-Type in
+Type in:

 > python Image_Editor.py <image.jpg> --out=<output.jpg>

-The --out statement is optional, however an input file has to be supplied.
-The .jpg or .png file format is supported.
+The --out statement is optional, however an input file is necessary.
+If the image is in a different directory, the full path has to be supplied.
+For example:

+> python Image_Editor.py "C:\Desktop\image.jpg" --out="C:\Desktop\output.jpg"

+The supported file formats are <.jpg> and <.png>.